What Hi-Vis Workwear is best for me?

 How to choose the best Hi-Vis garment for you?

 The original Hi-Vis workwear concept is credited to American Bob Switzer, who, ironically, whilst recovering from a workplace injury, joined forces with his brother and conducted some scientific experiments with fluorescent chemicals onto fabric.
 If these fellas are to be believed, the first Hi-Vis garment was Bob’s wife’s wedding dress.
 After their apparent wedding dress success, the boys moved on to more appropriate workplace attire, and here we are today, talking about a garment that has undoubtedly saved countless hard-working Aussies from potentially tragic situations.

 Hi-Vis workwear first and foremost was created to make you stand out from your environment – so the colour you choose will depend on where you are working.
 Often your employer will stipulate which colour you need to wear.

 Orange and Yellow are the most commonly preferred options and they are used for a wide variety of occupations.

 Who wears Orange?

 Typically Orange is worn by construction workers and people on building sites as well as traffic controllers.
-Orange is strongly recognized as indicating "warning" or "hazard".
+Orange is strongly recognized as indicating a "warning" or "hazard".
 Orange is particularly worn in the daytime and contrasts the environments in which it is worn.
 For instance, blue sky, grey concrete, black bitumen, and more.
-There no missing a bright orange shirt with that background scene.
+There is no missing a bright orange shirt with that background scene.